sreedevi-langoju/12weekawsworkshopchallenge/week11/Labs/HighVolumeEmailAutomation_Using_SES_And_CodeWhisperer.md

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/d45c1c94-3b84-47a7-9853-005573484105" width="600" height=600>

-Now that you have your Lambda function in place, you'll need to write code to send emails using it.
+* Now that you have your Lambda function in place, you'll need to write code to send emails using it.
+We are going to use Amazon CodeWhisperer to code faster.

-You can also configure a test event for this function to ensure it works as expected.<br>
+* Amazon CodeWhisperer is a general purpose, machine learning-powered code generator that provides you with code recommendations in real time.
+As you write code,
+   CodeWhisperer automatically generates suggestions based on your existing code and comments.
+* Check this link https://docs.aws.amazon.com/codewhisperer/latest/userguide/lambda-setup.html for the instructions to enable CodeWhisperer in Lambda console.

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/1da91de2-8385-4fb7-a5c9-d5dc87109756">